fverkroost/epjds-professional-gender-gaps/README.md

 Introduction
 ------------

 This code was written by Florianne Verkroost (florianne.verkroost (at) nuffield.ox.ac.uk), with input from Ridhi Kashyap (ridhi.kashyap (at) nuffield.ox.ac.uk).
-This `R` script contains the code necessary to generate the results discussed in the paper: "Analyzing global professional gender gaps using LinkedIn advertising data" by Ridhi Kashyap and Florianne Verkroost, EPJ Data Science.
+This `R` script contains the code necessary to generate the results discussed in the paper: Kashyap, R., Verkroost, F.C.J.
+Analysing global professional gender gaps using LinkedIn advertising data.
+EPJ Data Sci.
+10, 39 (2021). https://doi.org/10.1140/epjds/s13688-021-00294-7

 This README file offers a brief overview of the `R` code (`script-epjds-external.R`) that executes the analyses described in the paper.
 The `R` script has been commented as much as possible to be helpful and understandable for external users.
 Please get in touch if any help is needed or something is not clear.